 I currently work at the Center at Heron Hill, an outpatient eco and animal assisted therapy group practice located on a 60 acre horse farm outside of the city.
 The land includes trails, creeks, meadows, as well as horses, donkeys, sheep, goats, and pigs.
 My practice has expanded to work across the lifespan, and I mainly work with adolescents, young adults, and adults.

-education & certifications
+education, training, & certifications

 ⋗ MSW Social Work